pytorch/tensordict/docs/source/reference/tensorclass.rst

 Auto-casting
 ------------

+.. warning:: Auto-casting is an experimental feature and subject to changes in the future.
+Compatibility with python<=3.9 is limited.

 ``@tensorclass`` partially supports auto-casting as an experimental feature.
 Methods such as ``__setattr__``, ``update``, ``update_`` and ``from_dict`` will
 attempt to cast type-annotated entries to the desired TensorDict / tensorclass